ELHart05/On-Abroad-CSS-Challenge-/README.md

-# On Abroad CSS Challenge
+# On The Way CSS Challenge

-Just a simple Animated Bus moving along an infinity road where trees also moving it got a hover features that makes the bus move toward a little bit and that's all using HTML and CSS.
+Just a simple Animated Bus moving along an infinity road where trees also moving it got a hover features that makes it moves toward a little bit and that's all using HTML and CSS ONLY.

 ALL RIGHT RESERVED FOR THE IDEA, IMAGES'S OWNER.